sna7ke/sfsd-slim-project/README.md

 - [x] **Test du code dans les cas d'erreurs / disque plein / fragmentation etc...**;
 - [x] **Réécriture du fichier README.**
 - [x] **Ecriture du rapport** : *(Dans un fichier word probablement)* Résultats des tests avec screenshots / Nom + Prénom + Matricule.

-### 6.Fichiers .c and executables :
-- maininterface.c : RAYGUI interface, most buttons work, the insert button redirect you to the console to fill the infos, defrag button is missing.
-- raylib.exe : Executable of the maininterface.c , uses raylib and raygui.h (graphical lib written in c).
-- main.c : the main that we tested basically everything with.
-We let only the base function tests to it.
-- main.exe : Executable of main.c that tests the main functions of our program, such as createfile , deletefile , insertFile, fileexists...
-- TerminalUI.c : The terminal of our program.
-This is a replacement to the GUI interface, so plaese use with this if you want to test our full program.
-- TerminalUI.exe : Executable of TerminalUI.c.